-This super creamy keto coleslaw with cilantro and lime is a delicious twist on traditional coleslaw.
+This super creamy dairy-free, low-carb coleslaw with cilantro and lime is a delicious twist on traditional coleslaw.
 Pickled pepperoncini adds a touch of heat and festivity to this fresh cabbage salad.
-It’s a perfect summer side dish for cookouts, barbeques and picnics.
+It’s a perfect summer side dish for cookouts, barbecues and picnics.
 And, I’ve included an AIP and Whole30 coleslaw variation!

 Jump to: